ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 Some global plugins need to communicate more data than is possible to do with metadata.
 This can limit the functionality of global plugins.
-One example is a global cache plugin, which needs to store internal information for the KDB, some of which is binary.
+One example is a global cache plugin, which needs to store internal information for the KDB.
+Some of the information is binary and can not be stored in metadata.

 To make the communication between global plugins easier, global plugins will additionally get a handle to a global keyset.
 The global keyset is initialized at the beginning of kdbGet() and